Pardubice: Ecclesiastical monuments

-The original Church of Saint Bartholomew was built in 1295 and destroyed during the Hussite Wars.
-The today's Church of Saint Bartholomew was built together with a monastery in 1507–1514.
+The original Church of Saint Bartholomew was built in 1295, but destroyed during the Hussite Wars.
+Today's Church of Saint Bartholomew was built together with a monastery in 1507–1514.
 It was used as a burial place of the Pernštejn family.
-In the interior there is a valuable main altar with the painting "The Passion of St. Bartholomew" from 1692 by Michael Willmann and a painting decoration by Mikoláš Aleš.
+In the interior there is a valuable main altar with the painting "The Passion of St. Bartholomew" from 1692 by Michael Willmann and a painted decoration by Mikoláš Aleš.

 The Church of the Annunciation of the Virgin Mary was founded by Arnošt of Pardubice before 1359.
 Its present late Gothic and Renaissance appearance dates from the first half of the 16th century.
-Until 1786, the church belonged to a Minorite monastery, from which time there are extensive underground tombs under the church.
+Until 1786, the church belonged to a Minorite monastery.
+There are extensive underground tombs from that era under the church.

+Other

 The House at Jonáš is one of the most treasured burgher houses in Pardubice.
 It was built after the fire that hit the city in 1507.
 It is known for its façade, decorated with a stucco relief from 1797, showing a biblical scene of a whale swallowing the prophet Jonah.
 The premises of the house are used by the Gallery of East Bohemia in Pardubice.

+Pardubice Crematorium was built in 1921–1923 as the first crematorium in the Czech lands.
+It was built in the Rondocubist style according to the design by the architect Pavel Janák, and is protected as a national cultural monument.

+Another national cultural monument is the set of Winternitz automatic mills.
+They were built over a period between 1909 and 1926 according to the design of the architect Josef Gočár.
+The large building with the mills is also an example of Rondocubism.

-The Zámeček Memorial is a place of reverence that commemorates execution of 194 people in 1942.
-The place is a national cultural monument and at its centrepiece is a granite monument dating from 1949.
+The Zámeček Memorial is a place of reverence that commemorates the execution of 194 people in 1942, including the inhabitants of Ležáky (soon after the destruction of Lidice by the Nazis).
+The place is a national cultural monument, and at its centrepiece is a granite monument dating from 1949.

+The last of the five national cultural monuments in Pardubice is the Larisch Villa, located near the Zámeček reverent area.
+It was built in the Romantic style in 1884 for Count Jiří Larisch.
+During World War II, the villa housed the Nazi Schutzpolizei, and the residents of Ležáky were imprisoned there.